Sidx369/Scrape_MCQs/README.md

  `pip install bs4`
  `pip install pandas`

-3. Download and move chromedriver.exe to the main repository.
+3. Download and move chromedriver.exe to the main repository(only for using selenium)

 4. Change the URL of the page you want to scrape inside scrape_MCQs.py file